Qualitative AI

 Key findings

 According to our results, nearly 40% of Australians are at a moderate to high risk of experiencing psychosocial hazards at work.
-These people tend to have high demand jobs, with low levels of support and control - and are thus at higher risk of experiencing psychosocial hazards at work.
+This means that these people tend to have high demand jobs, with low levels of support and control - and are thus at higher risk of experiencing psychosocial hazards at work.

 In analysing respondents chats with EVE, our Conversational AI assessment tool, we looked at the prevalence of 14 psychosocial topics.
 Results were as follows: